Atashnezhad/Drilling_AI_Platform_GUI/README.md

 # GUI

-Driling Realtime Optimziation (powered by AI) Software developed by Amin Atashnezhad.
+Driling Realtime Optimziation (powered by AI) Software.
 This is part of a DOE project at Oklahoma State University.

 Team memberes:

-Dr Geir Hareland
+Dr. Geir Hareland

-Dr Runar Nygaard
+Dr. Runar Nygaard

-Dr Saman Akhtarmanesh
+Dr. Saman Akhtarmanesh

-Dr Mohammed F. Al Dushaishi
+Dr. Mohammed F. Al Dushaishi

-Dr Amin Atashnezhad
+Dr. Amin Atashnezhad

 The Graphical User interface are seen at the following images.